[Tokyo, Japan] Tsukiji Fish Market (築地市場), the world’s most famous fish market, is the must-go for first time visitors to Tokyo Japan.

 Although they are many sushi joints at Tsukiji, two shops attract the longest queue – Sushi Dai (寿司大) and Daiwa Sushi (大和寿司).
 Many chose to walk in random shops during their visits, without the queue, and their standards won’t be too far off.

 For something very similar in quality and a much shorter queue, move to a shops away at Daiwa Sushi, which is actually run by the son of the owner of Sushi Dai.

 I queued for about 40 minutes at a more tourist-friendly English speaking Daiwa Sushi before I was led it a small side of the shop which can sit about 10.
 (Even after I finished eating at Daiwa, I noticed that the queue at Dai has not really moved.)

 The flavours would depend on the catch of the day, typically including ebi (shrimp), uni (sea urchin), hamachi (yellowtail), tamago (sweet egg), tuna rolls, as well as a bowl of miso and green tea.

 Just as I was still wondering if I should have paid that much, the first sushi I tried was almost life-changing, unforgettable, extremely fresh that the meat almost melts in your mouth.

 It was so unbelievable that my dining partner said, “So this is how sushi actually tastes like.
 What have I been eating all my life?”
 (True enough, any sushi eaten back home just does not taste good enough anymore.)

 The chef preparing the sushi would find time to joke and explain how you should eat sushi right.
-Sure, it is not cheap, but I can never fault the Japanese for their service standards and food quality, ever.
+Sure, it was not cheap, but I could not fault the Japanese for their service standards and food quality.